University of British Columbia: Reputation

 The University of British Columbia has ranked in a number of post-secondary rankings.
 In the 2022 Academic Ranking of World Universities rankings, the university ranked 44th in the world and second in Canada.
 The 2026 QS World University Rankings ranked the University 40th in the world and third in Canada.
 The 2024 Times Higher Education World University Rankings ranked the University 41st in the world and second in Canada.
 In the 2022–23 U.S. News & World Report Best Global University Ranking, the university ranked 35th in the world and second in Canada.
 The Canadian-based Maclean's magazine ranked the University of British Columbia third in their 2023 Canadian Medical Doctoral University category and in their 2023 reputation survey.
 The university was ranked in spite of having opted out – along with several other universities in Canada – of participating in Maclean's graduate survey since 2006.
 In Newsweeks 2011 global university rankings, the university was ranked eighth among institutions outside the United States and second in Canada (after the University of Toronto).

 Along with academic and research-based rankings, the university has also been ranked by publications that evaluate the employment prospects of its graduates.
 In the Times Higher Education's 2022 global employability ranking, the university ranked 36th in the world and third in Canada.

 International partnerships

 UBC students can study abroad for a semester or a year at over 200 partner institutions.

-Enrolment
+Enrollment

 The mean admission average during the 2023–24 school year for domestic first-year students was 89–91 per cent.
 The acceptance rate for domestic applications in 2025 was 50.4 per cent, of which 57.1 per cent enrolled.
 In 2014/15, UBC employed 3,270 full-time Faculty members, 10,942 non-faculty members and 8,031 students.
 It reported 871 unpaid employees.